QR Code Payments: What They Are, How They Work, and How to Accept Them

-Our POS plan is the fastest way to start accepting QR code payments either in your retail store or on the go if you’re experimenting with pop-up events.
+Our MONEI Pay plan is the fastest way to start accepting QR code payments either in your retail store or on the go if you’re experimenting with pop-up events.
 QR code payments are also great for food trucks, taxi drivers, restaurants, and service-based businesses like fitness trainers and lawyers, for example.

 Getting started is quick and easy: